Case Study: An Abandoned Patient High in the Alpine

 • Helicopter is unavailable and litter evacuation will be needed, which means requesting additional Advanced Life Support (ALS).

-The End of the Tale
+The Tale Continues

-At the hospital, it is found that the patient indeed was hyperglycemic and had a history of cardiovascular disease.
-She spends several days in the hospital.
-Her companions hike out the day after the evacuation and report her missing.
-(You think this patient needs different companions who won’t leave her behind when she’s sick.
-But giving her that advice is not in the Wilderness First Responder scope of practice.)
+When the second team arrives, the patient is packaged in a litter and carried a few hundred yards to the LZ.
+Luck is on our side this day and the life flight arrived promptly.
+She indeed was hyperglycemic and had a history of cardiovascular disease.
+She spent several days in the hospital.
+Her companions hiked out the day after her evacuation and reported her missing.
+We think she needs different companions, but giving her that advice is not in our WFR scope of practice.

 Keep your skills fresh: Recertify with NOLS